That’s Good Pie

 GLUTEN FREE BAKING MIX

 The flour mixture that I use for my gluten-free pie baking is the culmination of much of what I have learned on my six year journey of adapting to a gluten-free lifestyle.
 I make this baking mixture up in advance and always have some in the freezer bagged and dated for late night experiments and those moments when I feel I just have to make a pie.
+I’m really happy with Bob’s Red Mill flours and starches and you can find more info about them here.

 - 2 1/4 cups brown rice flour